rainavyas/TunedGramformerAttack/README.md

 The GEC system used is the T5 based [Gramformer system](https://githubhelp.com/PrithivirajDamodaran/Gramformer) (229.9M parameters) finetuned on [CLC+BEA data](https://www.cl.cam.ac.uk/research/nl/bea2019st/).

+# Example

+Original Sentence: _The cat sat on the mat._
+Attacked Sentence: _The cat sat on the mat, ink lm mv._

 # Requirements

 Clone this repository.